natashaleask/DSAssign/README.md

 ## Project Overview

 This repository contains the data science workflows, models, and insights for Space Y's competitive analysis initiative.
-By analyzing historical launch data, we aim to develop predictive models that can inform strategic decision-making for future Space Y missions.
+By analysing historical launch data, we aim to develop predictive models that can inform strategic decision-making for future Space Y missions.

 ## Key Objectives